 The water test is very similar; only you use a balloon with different volumes of water to help visualize the different implant sizes.

-Try wearing larger brassieres with different items of clothing and placing your home-made implants into the bra cup to get an idea of how you look and feel with various implant sizes.
+Try wearing larger brassieres with different items of clothing and placing your homemade implants into the bra cup to get an idea of how you look and feel with various implant sizes.

 Remember that you also need to consider the profile and shape of your implants.
-This is best done with an on-site consultation so you can see and ‘try’ the different implant shapes and sizes which are available to you.
+This is best done with an on-site consultation so you can see and ‘try’ the different implant shapes and sizes that are available to you.

 Deciding on the size of your breast implants takes a lot of consideration.
 If you’re thinking about breast augmentation surgery in Fredericksburg and whether or not it’s right for you, Plastic Surgery Services of Fredericksburg can help.

-In a one-on-one consultation, our board-certified plastic surgeons will consider your specific circumstances, your physique, lifestyle, and desired results and recommend the best implant sizes for you.
+In a one-on-one consultation, our board-certified plastic surgeons will consider your specific circumstances, physique, lifestyle, and desired results and recommend the best implant sizes for you.